InfinitumForm/post-category-filter/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Filter post categories and taxonomies live in the WordPress admin area
+Quickly search and filter categories and taxonomies inside the WordPress admin.

 == Description ==

-Post Category Filter allows you to filter through your post categories and custom taxonomies by adding a search box on top of the term lists.
-The lists will update live as you type with only the relevant results based on your search query.
+Post Category Filter allows you to filter your post categories and custom taxonomies by adding a fast and intuitive search box on top of the term lists.
+As you type, the list updates instantly and shows only the categories or terms that match your query, making navigation quick even on sites with hundreds or thousands of entries.

+This plugin is designed for users who work with large WordPress websites, complex content structures, or extensive taxonomy sets.
+Instead of scrolling endlessly through long category lists, you can simply type a few letters and immediately locate the term you need.
+It provides a smoother editorial workflow and helps reduce time spent searching for the right category during post creation or editing.

+Post Category Filter works seamlessly inside the WordPress admin interface and supports all public taxonomies, including custom taxonomies created by themes or plugins.
+It does not modify your categories or database in any way.
+It simply adds an efficient, lightweight search layer to help you manage and assign terms more effectively.

+If you maintain a high volume of content, run news or magazine style websites, or organize your posts through detailed taxonomies, this plugin can significantly improve your daily publishing workflow.
+It is a simple but powerful solution for anyone looking to optimize category management, streamline content editing, and enhance usability in the WordPress admin area.

 = Want to contribute? =

-You can follow the [Github repository](https://github.com/jahvi/post-category-filter) and submit issues or pull requests.
+You can follow the [Github repository](https://github.com/InfinitumForm/post-category-filter) and submit issues or pull requests.

 == Installation ==